Hal Gill

 Harold Priestley Gill III (born April 6, 1975) is an American former professional ice hockey defenseman who played 16 NHL seasons with six different teams, winning the Stanley Cup with the Pittsburgh Penguins in 2009.

 He also played for the Boston Bruins, Toronto Maple Leafs, Montreal Canadiens, Nashville Predators and Philadelphia Flyers.
 Gill was formerly manager of player development for the Florida Panthers.

-He is currently co-host of Predators Live on Bally Sports with Lyndsay Rowley and a co-host with Darren McFarland on the Smashville Live radio broadcast.

-Previously, Hal was the radio color commentator for the Predators on the Nashville Predators Radio Network.
+Hal has also worked as a radio color commentator for the Predators on the Nashville Predators Radio Network.
+In September 2022 it was announced Gil would also become a co-host of Predators Live on Bally Sports with Lyndsay Rowley, serving as an analyst.

 Playing career

-Before college, Gill was a notable quarterback at Nashoba Regional High School in Bolton, Massachusetts.
+Before college, Gill played hockey at Nashoba Regional High School in Bolton, Massachusetts during his senior year he scored 50 points in 20 games.
+He was also a dual sport athlete and was a notable quarterback throughout high school.

-Gill was selected in the eighth round, 207th overall, by the Boston Bruins in the 1993 NHL Entry Draft.
+Gill was selected in the eighth round, 207th overall, by the Boston Bruins in the 1993 NHL entry draft.
 Following the draft, he spent four seasons at Providence College.
-The team won the 1996 Hockey East Men's Ice Hockey Tournament.
-Gill captained the 1997 team, recording a collegiate career-high 21 points in 35 games.
+Over his four seasons, Gill appeared in 131 games, recording 12 goals and 33 assists for 45 points, along with 154 penalty minutes.
+In his sophomore year he only played to 26 games due to injury.
+During his junior year he had fully recovered and helped the team win the 1996 Hockey East Men's Ice Hockey Tournament scoring 17 points.
+Gill captained the team his senior year in 1997, recording a collegiate career-high 21 points in 35 games.

-Gill made his NHL debut during the 1997–98 NHL season, skating in 68 games with the Bruins.
+Gill made his NHL debut during the 1997–98 NHL season, skating in Gill played 68 games, recording 2 goals and 4 assists for 6 points while accumulating 47 penalty minutes, establishing a physical presence on the blue line with his 6-foot-7, 240-pound frame.
+His first NHL goal came on November 13, 1997, in a 4–2 loss to the St. Louis Blues, assisted by Steve Sullivan and Rob DiMaio.
 He was a regular for the Bruins for the next six seasons.
-Having his best statical season during the 2001-02 season scoring 22 points.
+In his second season, he played in 80 games – starting a streak of nine straight seasons that he played in at least 76 games.
+He had his best statical season during the 2001-02 season scoring 22 points.
 He was also named the John P. Bucyk Award winner at the end of the season.
+In 2002-03, Gill led the team in plus-minus (+21) – the best rating in his career, he also scored 17 points.
 During the 2004–05 NHL lockout, Gill played for Lukko in the Finnish SM-liiga.
+Gil played his last season with the Bruins during the 2005-06 season where he played in 80 games scoring 10 points.